Nauru Tower

 No analysis available

-Several remarks directly identify the pool as salt water/salt-water heated.
-This is strong public-remark evidence that the building pool is salt-water.
+The remarks directly identify the pool as salt water in several places.
+This is clear, repeated evidence, so the feature is confidently true.

 No analysis available